 The interview panel will comprise three senior academics and the interview will last no longer than 30 minutes.
-All shortlisted applicants are interviewed via Skype.
+All shortlisted applicants are interviewed via Zoom.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The MSc International Health and Tropical Medicine is embedded within the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine in the Medawar Building on South Parks Road.
-Teaching takes place within the Medawar Building.
+The MSc International Health and Tropical Medicine is embedded within the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine in the Peter Medawar Building for Pathogen Research on South Parks Road.

 All students enrolled on the MSc will be provided with a laptop and specialised software for the duration of the course and will receive membership of the Oxford Union.

 You will have access to the Knowledge Centre, the Cairns Library and the Radcliffe Science Library.
 The Knowledge Centre on the Old Road Campus provides a wide range of papers and electronic resources in international health.
 The Cairns Library at the John Radcliffe Hospital, in addition to providing a wider range of journals, books and electronic resources also provides dedicated courses in evidence-based practice, search skills and learning support materials for library users.
 Finally, you will have full access to the Radcliffe Science Library.

 The University expects to be able to offer around 1,000 full or partial graduate scholarships across the collegiate University in 2022-23.
 You will be automatically considered for the majority of Oxford scholarships, if you fulfil the eligibility criteria and submit your graduate application by the relevant December or January deadline.
 Most scholarships are awarded on the basis of academic merit and/or potential.